MarqueWalker/DevSecOps/README.md

 A DevOps Engineer's role is to automate the Software Development Lifecycle (SDLC), represented by the infinity symbol that illustrates the continuous flow between development and operations.
 As a DevOps Engineer, you bridge the gap between these two areas, automating processes to ensure everything runs smoothly within the SDLC.

 Planning Phase: involves using agile practices, such as Scrum.
 Essentially, it entails organizing your work, breaking it into smaller tasks, and assigning these tasks to team members for execution.

+Coding Phase: developers write code and push it to a GitHub repository.
+Multiple engineers often collaborate on an application, with each developer contributing their code to version control, ensuring that all changes are tracked and integrated.